-Please keep in mind traveling in through Myanmar is good but slow.
+Please keep in mind traveling through Myanmar is incredible but slow.
 This Myanmar Travel Guide includes some extra time which is meant as travel days.

 Day 1 – 2: Experience Yangon (Rangoon)

 Myanmar’s largest city, most developed and former capital Yangon is the perfect place to start your trip.
 Flying here is the cheapest option.
 Visit one of the city’s highlights named Shwedagon Pagoda or have a great local food experience at one of the many great restaurants.
 Find a sightseeing tour in Yangon.

 Day 3 – 6: Limestone Mountains and Rice Fields in Hpa An

 Hpa An is off the usual Myanmar travel guide and sadly enough often skipped by travelers.
 Do a hike to the top of a limestone mountain, explore caves or the beautiful lush rice paddies.
 Getting from Yangon to Hpa An takes about 8-hours (with Mi Ba Gone Express) but it is a 100% worth the trip.

 Day 7 – 10: Hot Air Balloons & Endless Pagodas in Bagan

 Getting from Hpa An to Bagan takes about 10 hours. (again, a 100% worth the ride) The roads are new and by using the JJ Express Bus from Yangon to Bagan it is as comfortable as it can be.
 Flying is also possible but will make a dent in your Myanmar budget as a 1-hour flight is about $100.

 Day 11 – 12: Beautiful Temples in Mandalay

 From Bagan, move to Mandalay to visit the second largest city of Myanmar.
 This city is all about sightseeing, some beautiful temples are located around Mandalay!
 Bagan to Mandalay is a 4-hour drive.
 This is the city where there is a visible difference in wealth, just outside of Mandalay are villages of people living in their bamboo huts between the garbage.

 Rubbish in Myanmar is a big problem.
 The majority of the people throws everything on the street simply because they don’t know better.
 Kids are getting educated about this problem but this is going to take a generation or two.